Tseipii89/ShakkiTekoaly-TIRALAB-Alkukesa2020/documentation/Implementation_Document.md

 ### Known updates to be made and errors to correct

-* The checkstyle errors are in 56.
+* The checkstyle errors are in 38.
-* I have to write user manual for the bot and different gradle commands
 * I haven't implemented the castling for the bot.
 * I haven't added enpassant for my bot.
 * I have to move the moverules -class's method createMovementString into a different class.
 Now moverules does two things.